- Soul Edge (for tropes on Mitsurugi, Siegfried, Voldo, and Cervantes)

 - Back-to-Back Badasses: With Siegfried in the story, during a skirmish with Graf Dumas' forces.
 One of his victory poses shows him back to back with E.I.N.

-- His sword is named "Kreuzgriff," which is German for "Cross Handle."
+- Bilingual Bonus: His name means "two" in German.
+The wolf-spirit he can summon is named E.I.N., which is "one."
+His sword is named "Kreuzgriff," which is German for "Cross Handle."
 This explains its unique shape.

-- Difficult, But Awesome: His fighting style requires a completely different mindset to utilize than any other character, focusing heavily on guard pressure and making good reads(moreso than any other character by a significant margin).
+- Difficult, but Awesome: His fighting style requires a completely different mindset to utilize than any other character, focusing heavily on guard pressure and making good reads(moreso than any other character by a significant margin).

 - Fun with Acronyms: Not that we know what the acronym is for...

 - Hell-Bent for Leather

 - Hero with Bad Publicity: Z.W.E.I. definitely has strange powers, but he uses them for good.
 That doesn't stop the average person from thinking otherwise.
 Opposing a political ruler's Malfested Hunts might have something to do with that.